Frequently Asked Questions about HIPAA

 The following "FAQs" do not constitute legal advice and are provided solely for the convenience and use of members of the American Medical Association.
 Information is based on current federal law (at the time of posting) and is subject to change based on changes in federal law or subsequent interpretative guidance.
 Users of this information must consider applicable state law where that state law is more stringent than the federal law.

 Although April 14, 2003 was the deadline for complying with the HIPAA Privacy Rules, questions and misconceptions continue to exist.
-In an effort to facilitate access to guidance, the AMA has compiled the following list of FAQs.
+In an effort to facilitate access to guidance, the AMA has compiled the following list of FAQs, which have been updated to reflect recent changes enacted by the Omnibus HIPAA rulemaking.
 We'll keep listening to your questions and post responses, so please check back for updates.

 Yes.
 The Privacy Rules do not prohibit a "covered entity" from faxing protected health information.